pweisenburger/AdaptiveCEP/README.md

 A node representing a primitive (so far, there's only one primitive: a subscription to a stream) is just a plain Akka actor subscribing to the respective publisher, whereas nodes representing operators are all running an independent instance of the Esper event processing engine.

+# running the privacy-aware version on Azure Cloud

+1. Start the instances on your Azure account and ssh to those instances
+2. Follow the first time installation steps in useful_commands_AdaptiveCEP file
+3. Configure the public IPs in all nodes as shown in useful_commands_AdaptiveCEP file
+4. Run the leader first followed by the rest of the nodes
+5. run the Main file adaptivecep.privacy.PerformanceEvaluation

+## running SGX mode
+1. declare implicit SGX privacy context
+2. compile the Trusted Event Processor service by following the instructions in build.sbt file
+3. Install SGX-LKL on one of the SGX enabled nodes, instructions can be found here (https://github.com/lsds/sgx-lkl)
+4. copy the generated .jar file containing the service to sgx-lkl/apps/jvm/hello-world folder and modify the Make file to copy the sgx-service.jar with the needed configurations
+5. start the trusted event processor using instructions in 'Run EventProcessor on SGX LKL.txt' file
+6. configure the EventProcessorClient  to point to the public IP of the SGX-powered instance
+7. run the simulation

+## running PHE mode
+1. declare implicit PHE privacy context
+2. Deploy the cryptoServiceActor to one of the cloud instances
+3. write the query using the interpreter exactly as show in the examples found under adaptivecep.privacy.PerformanceEvaluation
+3. run the simulation

 # Publications

 Pascal Weisenburger, Manisha Luthra, Boris Koldehofe, and Guido Salvaneschi.
 2017.
 Quality-aware runtime adaptation in complex event processing.
 In Proceedings of the 12th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS '17).
 IEEE Press, Piscataway, NJ, USA, 140-151